skypjack/entt/docs/entity.md

 are completely responsible for synchronization whether required.
 On the other hand, they could get away with it without having to resort to particular expedients.

+## Views and Iterators

+A special mention is needed for the iterators returned by the views.
+Most of the time they meet the requirements of **random access iterators**, in all cases they meet at least the requirements of **forward iterators**.<br/>
+In other terms, they are suitable for use with the **parallel algorithms** of the standard library.
+If it's not clear, this is a great thing.

+As an example, this kind of iterators can be used in combination with `std::for_each` and `std::execution::par` to parallelize the visit and therefore the update of the components returned by a view, as long as the constraints previously discussed are respected.<br/>
+This can increase the throughput considerably, even without resorting to who knows what artifacts that are difficult to maintain over time.